 Nearly 20 years after the Gang of Four theorized design patterns, mainstream languages such as C# still force developers to write code at an irrelevant level of abstraction.

 In what may be the largest use of copy-paste inheritance in the industry, manual implementation of design patterns results in the mass production of boilerplate code, adding to the cost of developing and maintaining applications.

-Many are unaware an advanced compiler technology exists that allows engineers and architects to automate the implementation of design patterns by encapsulating them into reusable components.
+Many are unaware that an advanced compiler technology exists that enables engineers and architects to automate the implementation of design patterns by encapsulating them into reusable components.

 PostSharp has provided the best of AOP to Microsoft .NET developers since 2004.

 How does it work?

 It's not magic: first get things clear in your head, then translate your ideas into code.